scottmattes1/superstore-project/README.md

 The following 11 columns were kept from the original dataframe: 'customer_id', 'order_date', 'segment', 'state', 'region', 'product_id', 'category', 'sales', 'quantity', 'discount', and 'profit'

+The order_date column was set as the time index

 The data was split 80/10/10 for time-series analysis to train the model

 Note: no duplicates were found in this dataset